wp-plugins/are-you-a-human/readme.txt

 1. Lightbox Version

 == Changelog ==

+= 1.4 =
+* Updated to work correctly with Multisite/Network blogs and fixed numbers minor coding issues.

 = 1.3.10 =
 * Updated the images and description for the WordPress plugin page.